 \section{Abstract}

-In this paper, we present a methodology for achieving robust multimodal person representations optimized for open-set audio-visual speaker verification.
-Distance Metric Learning (DML) approaches have typically dominated this problem space, owing to strong performance on new and unseen classes.
-In our work, we explored multitask learning techniques to further boost performance of the DML approach and show that an auxiliary task with weak labels can increase the compactness of the learned speaker representation.
-We also extend the Generalized end-to-end loss (GE2E) to multimodal inputs and demonstrate that it can achieve competitive performance in an audio-visual space.
-Finally, we introduce a non-synchronous audio-visual sampling random strategy during training time that has shown to improve generalization.
-Our network achieves state of the art performance for speaker verification, reporting \textbf{0.244\%}, \textbf{0.252\%}, \textbf{0.441\%} Equal Error Rate (EER) on the three official trial lists of VoxCeleb1-O/E/H, which is to our knowledge, the best published results on VoxCeleb1-E and VoxCeleb1-H.
+Distance Metric Learning (DML) has typically dominated the audio-visual speaker verification problem space, owing to strong performance in new and unseen classes.
+In our work, we explored multitask learning techniques to further enhance DML, and show that an auxiliary task with even weak labels can increase the quality of the learned speaker representation without increasing model complexity during inference.
+We also extend the Generalized End-to-End Loss (GE2E) to multimodal inputs and demonstrate that it can achieve competitive performance in an audio-visual space.
+Finally, we introduce AV-Mixup, a multimodal augmentation technique during training time that has shown to reduce speaker overfit.
+Our network achieves state of the art performance for speaker verification, reporting \textbf{0.244\%}, \textbf{0.252\%}, \textbf{0.441\%} Equal Error Rate (EER) on the VoxCeleb1-O/E/H test sets, which is to our knowledge, the best published results on VoxCeleb1-E and VoxCeleb1-H.